zulfikar2022/BACKEND-WITH-CHAI-AUR-CODE/README.md

-This is a bakcend project for practice purpose.
+This is a backend project for practice purpose.